 There’s a sense in which finding the right location can be pretty subjective.
 If you’re moving to be closer to family, your top priority may be finding a place nearby.
 If your daughter was killing it at learning Chinese before moving, you’ll sacrifice a lot to find an immersion school in your new city.
-We can’t tell you the perfect place for your family to live, but we’ve been in the real estate game long enough to know about the qualities that make a neighbourhood family-friendly.
+We can’t tell you the perfect place for your family to live, but we’ve been in the real estate game long enough to know about the qualities that make a neighborhood family-friendly.

 Quiet, tree-lined streets overlooking Vancouver offer a refuge from the commotion of city life.
 Visit Dunbar Community Centre for summer day camps and classes for kids of all ages, or take advantage of childcare facilities while you squeeze in a cycling or dance workout.
 Many of the restaurants in Dunbar’s small retail district cater to children—Kokopelli Café on Dunbar Street, for example, even has a play area for kids to enjoy while you eat.
-The majority of the neighbourhood’s homes are single-family, so you’ll benefit from rare parking and backyard space inside city limits.
+The majority of the neighborhood’s homes are single-family, so you’ll benefit from rare parking and backyard space inside city limits.

 2) West Point Grey

 Nestled on the western tip of the peninsula, West Point Grey offers family-friendly living in a scenic location.
-Watch the sunset over the mountains from Jericho Beach or Spanish Banks, two of the neighbourhood’s most popular beaches.
+Watch the sunset over the mountains from Jericho Beach or Spanish Banks, two of the neighborhood’s most popular beaches.
 Multiple concession/washroom facilities, tennis and volleyball courts, and “quiet areas” make these beaches an ideal setting for a family BBQ.
 The Seawall, a paved walking and biking path, connects the area to Downtown.
-Like its neighbour, Dunbar, West Point Grey offers an excellent selection of schools and a wide array of kid-friendly options at its local recreation center and in its burgeoning retail district.
+Like its neighbor, Dunbar, West Point Grey offers an excellent selection of schools and a wide array of kid-friendly options at its local recreation center and in its burgeoning retail district.

 If you’re looking for a quiet residential area with access to nature, you’ve found it.
 Renfrew Ravine Park has recently undergone improvements to its wooded, creekside walking trails and added a boardwalk and dog park.
-One of the city’s most multicultural neighbourhoods, Renfrew-Collingwood offers a private high school specifically for new immigrants to Canada.
-Families from all around the world enjoy strengthening local ties in the community center, public pool, and Collingwood Neighbourhood House, a section of the Joyce Skytrain Station that offers educational and recreational programs for children and families.
+One of the city’s most multicultural neighborhoods, Renfrew-Collingwood offers a private high school specifically for new immigrants to Canada.
+Families from all around the world enjoy strengthening local ties in the community center, public pool, and Collingwood Neighborhood House, a section of the Joyce Skytrain Station that offers educational and recreational programs for children and families.

 4) Kensington-Cedar Cottage